Real estate investing is perhaps one of the oldest side hustles in existence.

 A lot of that comes down to trusting the vetting process and management of the REIT provider.

 I’ve been a Fundrise investor (and affiliate) since late 2015.
-Since then, I’ve added to my position several times and have seen 6-8% annualized quarterly dividends:
+Since then, I’ve added to my position several times and have seen 12.6% annualized returns through a combination of dividends and appreciation.

 - Strong cash flow performance